topheman/webassembly-component-model-experiments/README.md

 - compile the pluginlab crate from rust to a binary file
 - compile the repl-logic-guest crate from rust to wasm
 - compile the plugin-* crates from rust to wasm
+- compile the c_modules/plugin-* C plugins to wasm

 #### Run